-One of the networking groups I’m involved with asks a question each month at the beginning of the meeting and has the group answer it to kick start the discussion.
+One of my networking groups asks a question each month at the beginning of the meeting and has the group answer it to kick start the discussion.

-The questions vary, but last month’s was about leadership.
+The questions vary, but a recent one was about leadership.

 “What is the most important example a leader should project in today’s world?”

 I usually take careful notes when people answer a proposed question, and this month was no different.

 There were many excellent responses, including: lead by example, listening, passion, integrity, engagement, the structure of subordinates, nurturing, culture.